-The Housing & Community Development Advisory Council's priorities are to serve the low- to moderateincome population.
-The grant recipients have to demonstrate that their clients are low- to moderateincome city residents.
-The majority of their clients live in Census Tract 2, 7, 10 and 15.02 which are the City of Cheyenne's low-income neighborhoods.
+The Housing & Community Development Advisory Council's priority is serving the low-to moderateincome population.
+The grant recipients must demonstrate that their clients are low-to moderateincome city residents.
+The majority of their clients live in Census Tracts 2, 7, 10, and 15.02, which are the City of Cheyenne's low-income neighborhoods.
 It is estimated that approximately 90 percent of our grant allocation will be dedicated to these low-income neighborhoods.